tud-amt/tud-amt.github.io/content/_index.md

       title: |
         Processing of Advanced Architected Materials
       image:
-        filename: ujala_cropped.jpg
+        filename: research.jpg
       text: |
         <br>

         The PAAM Lab at the [*Faculty of Aerospace Engineering*](https://www.tudelft.nl/lr) at Delft University of Technology is investigating the structure-processing-property relationship of lightweight architected materials.
+We combine (self) assembly, processing und manufacturing methods to architect maerials at multiple scale to explore their synergistic properties.
+Our research is motivated by materials and applications relevant to aerospace industry.

   - block: collection
     content: